phagunbaya/docker-stats-splunk/README.md

 # docker-stats-splunk
-Docker config to send stats of docker container to splunk
+Docker config to send stats of docker container running inside kubernetes environment to splunk